cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 Fred: "Good Internet here.
 How do you conceal using Tor?
-It might be noticeable if someone in the middle of nowhere suddenly sends a lot of goal data to the Internet, and Australia is not exactly a private-sphere friendly country."
+It might be noticeable if someone in the middle of nowhere suddenly sends a lot of goal data to the Internet, and Australia is not precisely a private-sphere friendly country."

 Marlene: "Quite normal: via Tor Plugable Transports.
-There you can choose from a whole range of how you want to go into the goal net.
+There you can choose from a whole range of how you want to go into the Tor network.
 And change again and again.
 I'm in the process of building my own entrance.
-But now I mostly use the web or Skype option: Either it looks like I'm surfing normally or I'm skyyping with someone, but in reality I'm getting and sending gate data.
+But now I mostly use the web or Skype option: Either it looks like I'm just surfing around or I'm skyping with someone, but in reality, I'm getting and sending gate data.
 Teenagers abroad surf and Skype a lot.
 And the operators who are responsible for this at the NSA have to take a closer look.
 They're mostly snorers, I think.